Flyweight Pattern Tutorial

 define design pattern

-3. In the Define Design Pattern dialog box, specify the pattern name Flyweight.
-Keep the file name as it.
-Click OK to procced.
+3. In the Define Design Pattern dialog box, specify the pattern name as Flyweight.
+Keep the file name as is.
+Click OK to proceed.

 name pattern

-In this section, we will try to make use of the flyweight pattern to model a part of a diagram editor.
+In this section, we will try to use the flyweight pattern to model a part of a diagram editor.

-1. Create a new project My Diagram Tool.
+1. Create a new project named My Diagram Tool.

 3. Right-click on the class diagram and select Utilities > Apply Design Pattern... from the popup menu.